icculp/cgapi/README.md

 The purpose of this project is to have API request code easily accessible for us crypto enthusiasts to use in creating a google sheets dashboard to monitor crypto holdings across multiple exchanges.

 Each file represents a function that obtains the price data for a specific asset and returns the value back to the active spreadsheet.
 This is a simple api request using google script inside of google sheets to access price data via the Coin Gecko API.

+How-to coming soon with explanation on how to build your own dashboard...